-Another product that we can recommend that works well for repairing cracks in concrete is Rust-Oleum’s EpoxyShield Concrete Patch.
-This is a 2-part repair mix that requires you to mix the separate Part-A and Part-B gels together.
-Like the Simpson Strong-Tie, it cures extremely hard.
+A third product that we can recommend is Rust-Oleum’s EpoxyShield Concrete Patch.
+This is a 2-part epoxy as well that requires you to mix the separate Part-A and Part-B materials together on a piece of cardboard or wood.

-You can usually find it at most home improvement centers or you can purchase it here from Amazon.
+You can sometimes find it at most home improvement centers or you can purchase it here from Amazon.

 If you are repairing numerous cracks larger than 1/4″ wide, then your best bet would be an epoxy concrete patch kit that is available in 1 gallon containers or larger.
 This type of product is an excellent choice for deeper and larger width cracks that span a long length of the garage floor.

 These usually consist of a 100% solids epoxy gel that has a sand aggregate that you can mix in as a filler.
 Once you apply it to the crack it can be troweled smooth with a concrete float.
 One of our favorites that we recently reviewed is Xtreme Set 100 by Legacy Industrial.

 You will not find product like this at a home improvement center either.
 Instead, they are much more common in the professional floor coating industry and will need to be purchased online in most cases.
 You can find a good example of such kits from Legacy Industrial or this one from EpoxyMaster.